ArmynC/ArminC-AutoExec/docs/README.md

 `+exec autoexec.cfg` **>>** Run the config at every startup (in case it is not running automatically).

--- In the community there are some **misconcepted** _launch options_, some of them can hurt the performance of the game or don't do anything (because that functions already exist).
-So, by default, **I don't recommend other misconcepted launch options**.
+-- In the community there are some **misconcepted** _launch options_, some of them can hurt the performance of the game or don't do anything (because that functions already exist). **I don't recommend other misconcepted launch options**.

 ##### How to find your SteamID3: